alex-cornejo/bonus_alg/README.md

-# bonus_alg
-Approximation algorithms for the Graph Burning Problem
+# Approximation algorithms for the Graph Burning Problem

 The first time it is need to install the conan package manager with the respective libraries included in the conanfile.txt